andywer/key-store/README.md

 * Supports distinct passwords for each wallet
 * Can store publicly readable data for each wallet, too

 **Attention: The data is stored in a truly secure way.
 If you loose your password you will not be able to recover the wallet data!
-So please make sure to store a backup of the private data at a safe place.**
+So please make sure to store a backup of the private data in a safe place.**

 ## Installation